-Before the U.S. employer can file a petition for the applicant with USCIS, he must first submit a Labor Condition Attestation (LCA) to the U.S. Department of Labor.
-The attestation contains, among other things, statements pertaining to the proposed salary and a confirmation that there are no ongoing strikes at the company.
-Furthermore, the employer must confirm that either the relevant trade union has been informed of the H-1B petition or, if there is no trade union, that the employer has provided suitable notice to other employees of the company for at least ten days.
+Before the employer can file its petition for the applicant with the immigration authorities, they must file what is known as a Labor Condition Attestation (LCA) with the U.S. Department of Labor.
+This must include information on salary and the absence of strikes.
+It must also be certified that either the relevant union with respect to the petitioner has been notified of the H-1B petition or, if there is no union, that the employer has posted a notice to that effect for at least ten days in their establishment.

-In most cases, the H-1B visa is initially issued for a period of three years and can be extended, but not for longer than a total period of six years.
-However, in some circumstances, the six year maximum may be overcome if a I-140 petition for a Green Card is pending.
+In most cases, the H-1B visa is initially issued for three years and is renewable thereafter.
+The maximum stay may not exceed six years.
+However, this maximum period of stay may not apply if an I-140 petition for a green card is pending.

-Spouses and unmarried children under 21 can apply for an H-4 visa to accompany the main applicant.
-However, they are generally not granted the permission to work.
-One key exception to this rule is that H-4 spouses may apply for employment authorization if the H-1B visa holder is the beneficiary of an approved I-140 green card petition.
+Spouses and unmarried children under the age of 21 may apply for an H-4 visa to accompany the applicant.
+Albeit, they are not allowed to then work.
+There is, however, one important exception to this rule: If an I-140 petition has been approved for the H-1B visa holder, the spouse holding an H-4 visa can apply for work authorization.

 We are happy to clarify for you whether you meet the requirements for an H visa or explain other alternatives for a U.S. work visa that exist for your specific case.
 Please contact us at any time if you would like to make an appointment for a consultation with one of our experts - either by email (email@example.com) or by telephone (+49 69 76 75 77 80).